-During registration, every driver will be given an envelope which includes: A detailed schedule including starting times of each heat, 3 sets of numbers for the car, 3 sets of numbers for the wing, 1 number for the transmitter, 1 badge for the driver which allows him/her pit access and 1 badge for the mechanic, Furthermore must 1 badge for the country's Team Manager also be issued.
-Also included in the package there must be a sketch showing the correct positioning of the car numbers on the body shell.
+During registration, every driver will be given an envelope which includes; A detailed schedule including starting times of each heat, 3 sets of numbers for the car (the number on each decal to measure not less than 57.15 mm/2.25in. high x 38.10 mm/1.5 in. wide with a stroke of 9.52 mm/.375 in.), 3 sets of numbers for the wing, I number for the transmitter, I badge for the driver, I badge for the mechanic and I badge for the country's Team Manager will be issued.
+Also included in the package there must be a sketch showing the correct positioning of the car numbers on the bodyshell.